consensusnetworks/token-starter/README.md

 Some ideas may be best implemented in their own separate repository.
 You are encouraged to copy or fork this project and use it to start your own.

 Other, already, existing tasks include:
+- Fix the Nuxt SSR hydration issue and then remove client-only wrapper in `./layouts/default.vue` (which is a temporary fix)
+- Add the subgraph to a submodule in this repository so its code can be hosted in its own repository
-- Complete K8s deployment of the Nuxt app
+- Complete simple K8s deployment of the Nuxt app (deployment.yaml and service.yaml) by fixing a port forwarding issue (which also needs to be documented)

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.